 Whether accidental or deliberate, littering is against the law.
-Depending on the nature and severity of the littering, you can face either civil or criminal prosecution.
-According to Louisiana R.S.30:2531-2531.3, penalties for conviction range from a \$50 fine plus 8 hours community service picking up litter to a \$5,000 fine, one year driver's license suspension, 30 days in jail AND 100 hours of community service.
-The driver is responsible for all litter coming from the vehicle's interior or truck bed, and the driver can be cited for littering committed by the passengers in his/her vehicle.
-Along roadways, motorists and pedestrians are the biggest contributors to litter.
+Depending on the nature and severity of the offense, litterers face civil or criminal prosecution.
+According to Louisiana R.S.
+30:2531-2531.3, penalties for conviction range from a \$150 fine plus eight hours of community service to a \$10,000 fine, one-year driver's license suspension, thirty days in jail and up to one hundred hours of community service.